r-grandorder/tri-hermes/en/pages/Lostbelt/ooku.md

 O-oh no you don't!
 I don't know what it is Fujimaru would steal from you,but whatever it is, it's not happening!

 **Pārvatī:**
-We came all this way to make sure Fujimaru would never have to steal anything {(M) himself /(F) herself}!
+We came all this way to make sure Fujimaru would never have to steal anything [♂ himself /♀ herself]!

 **Scheherazade:**
 That's right.
 I'm the one who will be stealing.